cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

 enum FrameStatus {
     // Replicate is a duplicated image, from some larger distance
     // (undocumented)
-    DONE = 5,
+    ADJACENT_REPLICATE = 3,
-    // Nearby replicate is a duplicated image of a nearby image
+    // Linear replicate is an average/linear interpolation of two images
     // (undocumented)
-    LOADING = 3,
+    DONE = 7,
+    // Adjacent replicate is a duplicated image of a nearby image
     // (undocumented)
-    LOSSY = 4,
+    LINEAR_REPLICATE = 2,
+    // Loading is used to prevent replication when the actual images start becoming available
     // (undocumented)
+    LOADING = 4,
+    // Partial images
+    // (undocumented)
+    LOSSY = 6,
+    // Lossy images, either complete or partial
+    // (undocumented)
-    NEARBY_REPLICATE = 2,
+    PARTIAL = 5,
     // (undocumented)
     REPLICATE = 1,
 }